 Things to Stock Up On Before a Hurricane

 Hurricanes and tropical storms pose three different hazards: wind, rain, and storm surge.
-Depending on the category of the hurricane, you could have minimal damage to catastrophic damage.
+Depending on the category of the hurricane, you could have minimal damage to less common catastrophic damage.

-When in the threat of a hurricane, you should have enough of everything to last you for 7-10 days at the least.
+When you live in an area that often has the threat of a hurricane, you should have enough of everything listed to last you for 7-10 days at the least.
 Here is why you should be prepared for a hurricane based on each hurricane category:

 Category 1

 A category 1 hurricane is minimal; however, it can affect you for several days.
-It can cause some damage to houses, especially mobile homes, trees branches can be thrown, and powerlines can be damaged.
+It can cause some damage to houses, especially mobile homes, tree branches can be thrown or topple on your property, and powerlines can be damaged.
 Although these damages are minimal, here’s what could happen:

 • Trees branches could cause severe damage to your home.
 You would need supplies ready during this time.

-• Stores, restaurants, and shops may be shut down due to power outages.
+• Stores, restaurants, and shops may be shut down due to power outages or property damage.

 Category 2

-During a category 2 hurricane, you will have stronger winds which can cause a little more damage than the category 1 hurricane.
+During a category 2 hurricane, you’ll have stronger winds which can cause more damage than the category 1 hurricane.
 Here are some things that could happen:

 • Power outages that last more than a few days.
-You won’t have power to your home.
+You won’t have power in your home.

-• Power outages can cause stores, restaurants, and shops to shut down for a few days.
+• Power outages can cause stores, restaurants, banks, and shops to shut down for a few days.

 • You may not be able to pay for things like fuel, food, and water with anything but cash for a few days.